Napa cabbage has been loved as the winter vegetable in Japan. Especially, it is the essential ingredient for Japanese hot pot (Nabe) dishes.

 Nutrition And Health Benefits

-About 95% of Hakusai contains is water, while the remaining 5% is nutritional ingredients.
-It is rich in vitamin C, vitamin K, folic acid, and also contains potassium and calcium.
+The main component of Hakusai cabbage is about 95% water, and the remaining 5% is nutritional.
+In particular, it is rich in Vitamin C, Vitamin K, and folic acid,as well as potassium and calcium.

 Folic acid particularly works red blood cell formation.
 Folic acid deficiency is known as the cause of anemia, so it’s great to take folic acid proactively in daily life.

-Potassium is a mineral and electrolyte, which has the effects of helping to maintain consistent blood pressure and keeping sodium balance of the body.
+Potassium is a mineral and electrolyte, which has the effect of helping to maintain consistent blood pressure and keeping sodium balance of the body.

 The Shopping Tip